-Another key issue is that fewer and fewer ageing parents are residing with their children and are instead required to be placed in a home for the aged or a nursing home.
-This may be due to space issues, medical requirements, or other pressing problems that prevent an ageing loved one from being able to take up occupancy with his or her family.
+Another key issue is that fewer and fewer aging parents are residing with their children and are instead required to be placed in a home for the aged or a nursing home.
+This may be due to space issues, medical requirements, or other pressing problems that prevent ageing loved one from being able to take up occupancy with his or her family.

 For those with loved ones living in an elder care facility, however, it is of the utmost importance that they educate themselves on the signs of elder abuse, with one of these signs being a change in behavior.

 Is Your Parent or Loved One Showing Changes in Behavior?